A longtime camper, Dan has experience with tents, pop-up trailers, camp trailers, and motorhomes.

 With the farthest water outlet producing antifreeze solution, shut it off and proceed to the next furthest, again running both hot and cold.
 Continue the process until each outlet has produced antifreeze solution.
 Take care that all outlets are covered; easily forgotten are outside spigots, icemakers, hot water dispensers, water filters and the like.
 All it takes is one forgotten water source and water lines may burst.
 Don't forget toilets, hand sprayers, tubs and showers.
 When finished it is a good idea to drain the hot water tank completely by opening the petcock on the heater with a hot water faucet turned on but the water pump turned off.

-With large motorhomes or trailers this can be difficult in that the water lines and tank can be quite large and require large amounts of antifreeze.
+With large motorhomes or trailers, this can be difficult in that the water lines and tank can be quite large and require large amounts of antifreeze.
 A better solution is often to blow the lines empty of water.
-Fittings are available (pictured to the right) that attach to the fitting on the RV where the pressurized water from the campground normally goes and that will accept an airline fitting used to fill tires.
+Fittings are available (pictured below) that attach to the fitting on the RV where the pressurized water from the campground normally goes and that will accept an airline fitting used to fill tires.
 An air compressor of some kind will be necessary; this is a good time to splurge on buying an air compressor for use around the home.

 With the fitting installed and the air compressor attached (make sure the air pressure is no higher than 40 psi) open the petcock on the hot water tank and drain it.
-When nothing but air is coming out close the petcock and proceed to each other water outlet one at a time.
+When nothing but air is coming out, close the petcock and proceed to each other water outlet one at a time.
 Make sure to empty both hot and cold lines in each case.
-When finished once again blow out the water heater as a double check that water has not drained into it during the process.
+When finished once again blow out the water heater to double-check that water has not drained into it during the process.

 Preparing the RV chassis for extended storage requires consideration of several different areas: